 Category B (Cat B) is given to a vehicle that has sustained damage beyond repair.
 The vehicle is deemed as un-roadworthy and the body of the vehicle has to be crushed.
 However, you are allowed to salvage any parts (if they can be salvaged) before the motor is destroyed.
 More often than not, a Category B vehicle is treated the same way as a Category A vehicle.

 Category A (Cat A) is the highest category a vehicle can be assigned.
-Put simply, a vehicle that is declared as Cat A has sustained too much damage and cannot be repaired.
+Put simply, a vehicle that is declared as Cat A has sustained too much damage and cannot be repaired or salvaged.
 The vehicle can never return to the road and the entire vehicle has to be crushed.

 Salvage Category FAQs